 The Washer

-From the ladder the olives are dumped into the asher.
-The olives must be washed before they are crushed.
+From the ladder the fruit is dumped into the washer.
+They must be washed before they are crushed.
 The washer will also help get rid of any leftover debris such as pebbles or leaves that could not be disposed of in the deleafer.
-The olives travel up a second transportation belt which sprays water at high pressure.
-They are dumped into a secondary hopper.

 The Slicer

-The sliced olives arrive in the crusher and are crushed in what looks like a sideways washing machine/ice cream maker combo.
-The perpendicular cylindrical arm moves around and around crushing the olives into a paste (think olive tapenade) for anywhere from 15 to 40 minutes depending on who is operating the mill.
+The perpendicular cylindrical arm moves around and around crushing the fruit into a paste (think tapenade) for anywhere from 15 to 40 minutes depending on who is operating the mill.

 The Centrifuge (AKA Extractor or Press)

-The part youāve been waiting for, the olive paste is finally pumped through to the centrifuge.
-The centrifuge is a machine with separates vegetable water and solids from olive oil.
-The centrifuge is a giant steel tube so unfortunately, you cannot see whatās happening inside.
-There are several different types of centrifuges (2-phase, 3-phase, 2 ½ phase) but we wonāt get into that today.
-Read all the specs for these machinesĀ here.
+The centrifuge is a giant steel tube so unfortunately, you cannot see what’s happening inside.
+There are several different types of centrifuges (2-phase, 3-phase, 2 ½ phase) but we won’t get into that today.
+Read all the specs for these machines here.

-If we are being honest, the term āpressingā olives is antiquated because olives arenāt actually āpressedā anymore.
-Advances in technology have allowed us to create machinery that extracts the oil from olives in a more efficient and hygienic way.
-The correct term is āmillingā, however, many (including us) still use the term āpressingā because itās familiar.
+If we are being honest, the term ‘pressing’ is antiquated because olives aren’t actually ‘pressed’ anymore.
+Advances in technology have allowed us to create machinery that extracts the oil from fruit in a more efficient and hygienic way.

 The Filter